0Sombra666/Betterbedrux/README.md

 ### Starting your server
 After setup is complete:
-1. Enter the Debian environment with `pd sh ubuntu`
+1. Enter the Debian environment with `sdeb`
 2. Run `svm` to start the Bedrux Server Manager

 ---